bseverns/dust-press/native/README.md

 That drops `dustpress_cli` and `libdustpress_native.a` into `native/build/`.

 ### JUCE/VST3 plugin build (single source of truth)
-The canonical JUCE/VST3 build flow now mirrors the `native/plugin` README and the Horizon-ish preset path.
+The legacy `native/juce` target is gone—one plugin path remains and it lives under `native/plugin`.
+Same presets as Horizon, same DSP core, just a DAW skin with a studio-notebook attitude.
 Skip straight to the VST3 with the preset, or point at your own JUCE install if you already keep one on disk.
 Everything below reuses `native/.juce-kit` when present so you only fetch JUCE + the Steinberg VST3 SDK once.

+The only toggle that matters is `DUSTPRESS_BUILD_PLUGIN=ON`; the retired `DUSTPRESS_BUILD_JUCE_PLUGIN` knob left with the `native/juce` directory.
+The remaining flow mirrors Horizon’s JUCE bootstrapper: fetch JUCE (plus the VST3 SDK), install it into `native/.juce-kit`, and reuse that kit for future builds.

 #### JUCE bootstrap prerequisites (aka "please bring your own hammer")
 - `git` and `cmake` need to be on your `PATH` before running `tools/bootstrap_juce.sh`.
 The script now bails early with install